sunny-lan/ksut-react-app/README.md

 * `lint-staged` allows us to run scripts on staged files in git.
 See this [blog post about lint-staged to learn more about it](https://medium.com/@okonetchnikov/make-linting-great-again-f3890e1ad6b8).
 * `prettier` is the JavaScript formatter we will run before commits.

-Now we can make sure every file is formatted correctly by adding a few lines to the `package.json` in the project root.
+Now we can make sure every file is formatted correctly by adding a few lines to the `package.json` in the project rootReducer.

 Add the following line to `scripts` section: